kubernetes/enhancements/keps/sig-storage/5381-mutable-pv-affinity/README.md

 But user may modify the volume to taking advantage of new features provided by the storage provider, or accommodate to the changes of business requirements.
-These modification can be expressed by `VolumeAttributeClass` in Kubernetes.
+These modification can be expressed by `VolumeAttributesClass` in Kubernetes.
 But sometimes, A modification to volume comes with change to its accessibility, such as:
 1. migration of data from one zone to regional storage;
 2. enabling features that is not supported by all the client nodes.